 You can either go straight into four years of university or opt for a five-year ‘sandwich’ course which incorporates a year of work experience.
 If you’re unsure whether the course is for you, or you’ve missed out on a place, then you can always opt for a two-year foundation degree, from which you can ‘top-up’ to the full qualification.

 Once you’ve picked up your master’s, you’ll have several career options ahead of you.
-You could work in primary care in the NHS, preventing people from becoming ill rather than treating them afterward.
+You could work in primary care in the NHS, preventing people from becoming ill rather than treating them afterwards.
 You might also work on the R&D side of things, helping pharmaceutical companies to develop and manufacture new drugs.

 If you’re looking for greater variety, you might even pursue a role in academia – which you’re free to combine with more traditional pharmaceutical work.